English Official Site about Karatsu: Karatsu https://www.karatsu-kankou.jp/en/

 Mt.
 Kagami

-Mt.
-Kagami stands at 284 meters high and offers a stunning view of Karatsu City, Rainbow Pine Grove, and even Iki Island across the sea.
-The mountain’s name originates from a legend in which Empress Jingu offered a mirror (kagami in Japanese) at its summit.
+Rising 284 meters above Karatsu, Mount Kagami offers a breathtaking panoramic view that encompasses Karatsu City, the famous Rainbow Pine Grove, and on clear days, even Iki Island across the sea.
+The mountain’s name, which means “mirror,” comes from a legend that Empress Jingū once offered a sacred mirror at its summit.

 Sayohime Story